 Common Causes of Car Crashes

 - Put those cell phones down and keep both hands on the steering wheel.
 Texting while driving is never okay.
 Ever.
 Bae can wait on those kissy face emoji text messages you’re trying to send.
-(And not to burst your bubble, but hands free devices aren’t much better.)
+(And not to burst your bubble, but hands-free devices aren’t much better.)

 Going Over the Speed Limit

 - Think you have the need for speed?
 That police officer with a radar gun probably won’t agree.
 You could end up with a ticket, or worse.
 So take your lead foot off the gas pedal and stay within the speed limit.
 Law enforcement officials don’t take speeding lightly, and neither should you.

 Teenagers make up the age group most likely to get into a motor vehicle accident.
 The most common reason?
 Driver error, as opposed to car or environmental factors.
 Teenagers are brand new to the driver seat, so their driving skills and reaction times are not as refined as that of older adults.
 That’s why it’s important for teens to pay close attention in drivers education and listen to their driving instructor before getting behind the wheel.
 Teach knows what’s up.